BananaOnTheWall/bananaonthewall.github.io/_posts/2013-06-02-kill-procrastination-in-10-minutes.markdown

 And it's not hard to find - there it is: the sense of accomplishment, in Step 3!

-Now henever I get haunted by the negative feelings, and want to procrastinate again, I tell myself: “If you complete it, you will feel happy. ”
+Now whenever I get haunted by the negative feelings, and want to procrastinate again, I tell myself: “If you complete it, you will feel happy. ”

 Instead of being scared by the negative feelings in Step 2, I ask my brain to directly skip to positive feelings in Step 3.